ProjectALTAIR/AIFCOMSSwithCUPredictorTest/README.md

  -  `cygpcre-1.dll`
  -  `cygwin1.dll`

-Open the terminal, navigate
-to the `AIFCOMSSwithCUPredictorTest` directory, and run
+Open a command terminal, navigate to the `AIFCOMSSwithCUPredictorTest` directory, and run

     pip install -r requirements_win.txt
     pip install numpy

 to install some of the Python requirements.
+(Note that you might need to use the full path to the location of your pip.exe executable.)

-Navigate to the `AIFCOMSSwithCUPredictorTest/predict` directory and run
+Then navigate to the `AIFCOMSSwithCUPredictorTest/predict` directory and run

+    npm install

+then

     npm update